mimoduo/mimogear/docs/pug/partials.md

 }
 ```

-Then you'll be able to use this new data in your newly created navigation partial using the `siteLinks` object:
+After adding in a new associative array, you'll be able to use this new data in your newly created navigation partial using the `siteLinks` object:

 ```pug
 ol